cozy/cozy-stack/docs/sharing.md

 ### PUT /sharings/:sharing-id/recipients

-This internal route is used to update the list of members, their states, emails and names, on the recipients cozy.
+This internal route is used to update the list of members, their states, emails, names, and groups, on the recipients cozy.
 The token used for this route can be the access token for a sharing where synchronization is active, or the sharecode for a member who has only a shortcut to the sharing on their Cozy instance.

 #### Request